 The Administration for Children and Families (ACF), a component of the U. S. Department of Health and Human Services (US DHHS), administers the TANF program.
 To be eligible for the TANF block grant, a state must submit a TANF State plan containing specified information and assurances within the 27-month period prior to the Federal fiscal year in which the funds are to be provided.
 ACF approved North Carolina's TANF State Plan for FY October 1, 2016 - September 30, 2019.
+The NC TANF State Plan for Federal fiscal year October 1, 2019 - September 30, 2022 is currently pending approval by ACF.
+The approved plan will be posted to the DHH/DSS website.

 As a result of the Deficit Reduction Act of 2005, the State was required to have an approved Work Verification Plan by October 1, 2007 that ensured implementation of the requirements in the Interim Final Rule.
 The State's Work Verification Plan was approved in September 2007.
 After publication of the Final Rule in February 2008, the State revised its Work Verification Plan.
 That revised plan was approved in September 2008 and was effective October 1, 2008.
-The revised Work Verification Plan can be found at the NCDHHS/DSS web site:
+The revised Work Verification Plan can be found at the NCDHHS/DSS web site: Work Verification Plan